swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 ![GraalVM Download Page - Login](./images/oracle-acct.png)

 After downloading the Core (highlighted in the steps above), you can download any of the following optional modules/languages for GraalVM.
-All of these are available from the page we downloaded the core:
+All of these are available from the download site:

-Please download the following optional modules:
+Please download the following optional module:

 * Oracle GraalVM Enterprise Edition Native Image module

+Optional modules for GraalVM:

 * GraalVM LLVM Toolchain module

-Optional modules for GraalVM:

 * Ideal Graph Visualizer
 * Oracle GraalVM Enterprise Edition Ruby Language module
 * Oracle GraalVM Enterprise Edition Python Language module